9 Easy and Effective Low Impact Workouts for Beginners

 By Kelcey Grimes

-Low impact workouts are great for everyone – those with a regular fitness routine and those who are just looking to get started.
+Low-impact workouts are great for everyone – those with a regular fitness routine and those who are just looking to get started.
 You may be surprised to learn that a “low impact” workout does not mean low in value or potential for results!
-If you’re wanting to try something new or require a form of exercise that’s easy on the joints, low impact workouts might be exactly what you’re looking for.
+If you want to try something new or require a form of easy exercise on the joints, low-impact workouts might be exactly what you’re looking for.

 What is a Low Impact Workout?

-When talking about low impact workouts, we are referring to activities that are gentle on the joints and contain fluid-like motions.
+When discussing low-impact workouts, we refer to gentle activities on the joints that contain fluid-like motions.
 We’ll cover these in more detail later, but examples include walking, cycling, and swimming.

 low impact workout planning-phone, book and dumbbell